 You can read the full 88-page document for yourself here.

 The total spend for the year came to £56.8 million, with the additional funds coming from renting out properties and rooms for events.
 Income supplementing the grant amounted to £14.9 million (up from £13.9 million in 2015/16).

-Brief explanation of the Sovereign Support Grant: The Privy Purse receives 10% of profits from the Crown Estate from two years previous, i.e. the 2016/17 figure of £42.8 million came from 10% of 2015’s profits for the Crown Estate.
+Brief explanation of the Sovereign Support Grant (SSG): The Privy Purse – ie the palace – receives 10% of profits from the Crown Estate from two years previous, i.e. the 2016/17 figure of £42.8 million came from 10% of 2015’s profits for the Crown Estate.
 It is expected to fund all official duties, travel, and upkeep of the Palaces.

 Every journey is authorised by The Queen, and she may veto expensive travel.
-Royals usually travel business class, not first.
+Royals usually travel business class if they use standard trains.